 Improperly Completed Form D-4 - The D-4 Form capturing the improperly completed cut-and-cap work for 8409 Greenwood Avenue North was not signed by the Pilchuck crew member who completed the work but instead by the crew foreman.
 This is a violation of Section 3.12.2.7 of the Company’s Gas Operating Standard 2500.1800, which requires that the name of the fitter performing the work be shown in the back of the D-4 Form.
 The crew foreman should be performing the on-site inspection of the work completed by the Fitter.
 By allowing the crew foreman to sign the D-4 card, PSE or its agent undermines the separation of duties and the quality assurance program, to the extent that one existed at that time.
 The Commission previously found PSE to have committed a similar violation with incorrect records completed by Pilchuck.

-This is a violation of WAC 480-93-018 for not maintaining accurate records.

 Unreliable Quality Control Program - There is no evidence that a thorough on-site inspection and quality assurance program existed in September 2004.
 PSE was requested to provide a copy of the inspection report showing that the contractor or a PSE employee had inspected and verified that the cut & cap and purging of the service line to 8409 Greenwood Avenue North had taken place.
 In response to Public Counsel Data Request No. 025(j), the Company stated that there were no such records.
 Exhibit No. SC-6 includes a copy of the response to the data request.
 In response to other data requests, PSE stated that it requires its construction contractors to have a written quality control program.
 However, no evidence that such a program was in place in September 2004, or is in place now, was provided.
 According to PSE’s response to Public Counsel Data Request No. 028(d), the quality control program requires the crew foreman to inspect 100 percent of the work performed.
 Apparently, in September 2004 for the 8409 Greenwood Avenue North cut-and-cap, and perhaps for other jobs, the 100 percent inspection did not occur.
 Furthermore, the Company’s own quality assurance program did not include an inspection of the 8409 Greenwood Avenue North cut-and-cap work.
 Exhibit No. SC-7 includes the pertinent PSE responses on its quality assurance program.